dwy6626/NewsSearchAidea/README.md

-##
+## Project overview.
 We experiment both traditional information retrieval techniques (such as.
 TF-IDF, OKapi) and deep-learning based model (like Berts).
-Because of little labeled dataset, deep-learning based model perform worse than traditional one.
+Because of the little labeled dataset, deep-learning based model perform worse than traditional one.
+Overall, our best model was ranked as top 5% in the first stage AIdea AICup 2019.

 ## Our survey document
 https://hackmd.io/@dwy6626/ml2019spring-final